 In many languages the last print statement would be executed because they associate the else with the immediately prior if while Python uses indentation to link the else with its associated if statement (i.e. the one above it).

-Python also encourages structured programming by not introducing any of the following constructs which could easily lead to unstructured code:
+Python also encourages structured programming by not introducing any language constructs which could lead to unstructured code (e.g., GO TO statements).